 As the countdown to Christmas begins, there are festivities and lights at every turn.
 But nowhere as much as at Old Scugog Road in Bowmanville.
 If you live in the far east of the Greater Toronto Area, you may have been let into the secret and Old Scugog Rd may already be a part of your annual Christmas checklist.
 The good news is that the lights are coming on soon… they will be up and ready by 1 Dec 2021.

-But even if you live further away, you may consider driving east to check out this beautiful display of lights.
-Especially in a year like 2020, when the pandemic around us has restricted what else we can do for the festive season.
-While shopping at malls, family get-togethers and annual dinners at the local restaurant have become dangerous ventures (thanks to an over-excited virus), a drive within one’s cozy car definitely seems safe.
+Even if you live further away, you may consider driving east to check out this beautiful display of lights.
+Especially in a year like 2021, when the pandemic around us means that even Santa needs to be visited from a distance.
+While shopping at malls, family get-togethers and annual dinners at the local restaurant has their risks, a drive within one’s cozy car definitely seems safe.

 However, Old Scugog Road has a charm and beauty that reigned even before the pandemic.
 And will continue to do so, as long as the neighbourhood keeps up its friendly competition to outdo each other with their Christmas décor.

 For over 30 years, the residents of Old Scugog Rd have gone above and beyond in decorating their majestic homes for Christmas.
 Lights abound in thousands, blown up Santa Clauses and snowmen look merry.
 Spotlights, LED projectors, and Ferris wheels light up the sky.
 Don’t be surprised to see movie screens with Christmas movies playing!

 If all this sounds exciting, get ready to drive over.
 But before you do, here is a list of tips that will make this experience even more fun for you: